goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 {% details Aside: Theories of tokenization %}
 As people start thinking about tokenization more, there are some interesting theoretical results that have emerged which support this central thesis (that Transformers require meaningful tokens).

-1. [Tokenization Is More Than Compression](https://arxiv.org/abs/2402.18376) examined the hypothesis that the primary role of tokenization is to shrink the input sequence length.
-They invented a new tokenizer that has even higher compression rates than BPE (actually, they even keep the same vocabulary but simply find different segmentations that are more compressed) yet leads to worse language models, providing evidence against the hypothesis<d-cite key="schmidt2024tokenization"></d-cite>.
+1. [Tokenization Is More Than Compression](https://arxiv.org/abs/2402.18376) examined the hypothesis that *the primary role of tokenization is to shrink the input sequence length*.
+They invented a new tokenizer that has even higher compression rates than BPE (actually, they even keep the same vocabulary, but simply find different segmentations that are more compressed) yet leads to worse language models, providing evidence against the hypothesis<d-cite key="schmidt2024tokenization"></d-cite>.

 2. [An Analysis of Tokenization: Transformers under Markov Data](https://openreview.net/forum?id=wm9JZq7RCe) showed that for certain data distributions, applying tokenization qualitatively changes what Transformers can learn.
 Intuitively, commonly used tokenizers like BPE and Unigram are somewhat based in information-theoretic heuristics, and play a particular role in smoothing out the non-uniform information rate of raw data into a form that's more easily processed by a Transformer<d-cite key="rajaraman2024analysis"></d-cite>.
 {% enddetails %}